Tutorials

 fuel_assembly.show(PropertyType.MATERIAL)

-MATERIAL color map.
+MATERIAL colour map.

 The second step in deriving the colorset layout is building the control rod